SCLW/Circuitry-Based-Sound/readme.md

 Self, Douglas. *Small Signal Audio Design.* Focal Press, 2020.

-Tate, Timothy, et al. „Hand Turned Synthesis: A One Chip Exploration of CMOS Electronics“.
-Proceedings of the International Conference on New Interfaces for Musical Expression, Zenodo, 2024, S. 612--621, doi:10.5281/zenodo.13904971.
+Tate, Timothy, et al. "Hand Turned Synthesis: A One Chip Exploration of CMOS Electronics." *Proceedings of the International Conference on New Interfaces for Musical Expression*, Zenodo, 2024, pp. 612–621, doi:10.5281/zenodo.13904971.